heyeddard/Spark-Notebooks-/README.md

 # Spark-Notebooks-

 * This repo contains all learning of Apache Spark and its Functions
-* Deployed on Apache Cluster
+* Deployed on Data Bricks Cluster